dynamiqs/dynamiqs/docs/getting_started/contributing.md

 all          run all tasks before a commit (ruff + codespell + pytest + doctest) ci           run all the CI checks
 ```

-## Let's talk!

-If you're curious, have questions or suggestions, wish to contribute or simply want to say hello, please don't hesitate to engage with us, we're always happy to chat!
-You can join the community on Slack via [this invite link](https://join.slack.com/t/dynamiqs-org/shared_invite/zt-1z4mw08mo-qDLoNx19JBRtKzXlmlFYLA), open an issue on GitHub, or contact the lead developer via email at <pierreguilmin@gmail.com>.